ridhimrastogi/Alfred/DESIGN.md

   - **Alternative Flows**:

-     - If the user is not correctly configured, Alfred will ask him to do so.
+     - If the user is not correctly configured, Alfred will prompt user to do so.
      - If the collaborators are not part of the same team, Alfred will inform the same.
      - If creator does not specify access rights for the collaborators, then Alfred would create and share the file with default read access to the collaborators.

 #### 1C.
 Create a file on google drive and share it with other users using the channel

-  - **Main Flow**: This use case is same as 1B, but in this case, user will ping Alfred on the channel to create the new file and Alfred will provide necessary permissions to all other users on the channel.
+  - **Main Flow**: This use case is same as 1B, but in this case, user pings Alfred on the channel to create the new file.
+Alfred, in turn, provides requested permissions to all other users on the channel.

 #### 2. Edit file permissions